 I’m a certified teacher, freelance artist, and writer.
-My husband and I lead a Mini-Church group for adults at Fellowship Alliance Chapel in Medford, NJ.
-We’re thankful to be a part of this group and church for over 12 years.
-Presently, I work for Cameron Press LLC and assist FAC with taking photographs and writing articles for their Connection magazine.
-I also enjoy helping my husband with creative projects for clients who need services in graphic design, photography, website, and video production at Josh Street Design
+For three years, I’ve enjoyed working for Cameron Press LLC by taking photographs and writing articles for Fellowship Alliance Chapel’s Connection magazine.
+Each month I have the honor of interviewing pastors, leaders, and volunteers, and putting together Ministry Profiles for numerous groups and ministries.
+I also enjoy helping my husband with creative projects for clients who need services in graphic design, photography, website, video production, and even fun Art Camps for children at Josh Street Design

+In addition, I enjoy instructing various courses and workshops I’ve written for groups of women.
 After 18 years of teaching in various towns, I’ve discovered there is joy in creating and writing that can lead to healing, strength, peace, and maturity.
-I currently enjoy instructing various courses and workshops I’ve written for groups of women.
-Each class includes learning how to find healing and strength through creative expression and discovering how creating a piece of art is very similar to how God molds us.
+Each class I create for women includes learning how to find healing and strength through creative expression and discovering how creating a piece of art is very similar to how God molds us.
 I’m also extremely grateful that God is continuously opening doors for me to speak to church groups and radio stations, too.
 I’ve had the privilege of sharing my testimony on KBWomen Radio, Christian Devotions Speak Up Radio, KPXQ 1360 AM Radio in Arizona, KBRITE 740 AM Radio in California, Tandem and Bridge Radio on 89.7 FM in New Jersey.

 My husband and I both came from Christian homes and accepted Christ into each of our hearts when we were very young.
 When we first got married, I was extremely committed to trying to grow both emotionally and spiritually.
 However, my husband will tell you that he was not.
 I found myself frequently reminding him to read the Bible and pray with me.
 I also invited him to many small group meetings and encouraged him to attend various church functions.
 I genuinely wanted to help him grow and become a strong spiritual leader in our home.